marisgg/marisgg.github.io/_news/announcement_3_ewrl24.md

 related_posts: false
 ---

-Our paper, entitled "Learning Memory-Based Policies for Robust POMDPs", was accepted at the 17th European Workshop on Reinforcement Learning (EWRL 2024)!
+Our paper, entitled "Pessimistic Iterative Planning for Robust POMDPs", was accepted at the 17th European Workshop on Reinforcement Learning (EWRL 2024)!
 Thank you to all co-authors.